RNDpacman/weather_console/readme.md

 options:
   -h, --help         show this help message and exit --options OPTIONS  See https://wttr.in/:help.
-Default: "nTqM" --lang LANG        Language.
+Default: "nM" --lang LANG        Language.
 See https://wttr.in/:help.
 Default: "ru"
 ```